Steve123er/ECE_209/README.md

 mapping to
 [5,2,6]. in the matlab code I have.
 The outputs of the graphs are 1 indexed in the x,y convention held by the problem set.
+PDF has the functions that I used to answer that specific part of the problem.